kurianbenoy/OBM/README.md

       ":TASKID: " category "." timestamp \n
       ":END:")

+A task that spans across multiple sprints should have the same ID and TASKID, but, you can add a suffix to the task name as "Part I", "Part II", "Part III" etc. across sprints.
+This helps to track the total time spent on a task.

 ### When

 For each sprint, you list the tasks that you want to work under the